Resource · Frameworks comparison

 Published

-Security teams picking an AI security framework in 2026 are choosing between three distinct approaches with almost no overlap.
-NIST AI RMF is an organizational governance process.
-MITRE ATLAS is an adversary threat catalog.
-OWASP is a practitioner-facing vulnerability taxonomy, maintained across three separate publications for different layers of the AI stack.
-None of them address the same problem.
-Using any one as your complete AI security program leaves real, specific gaps in your coverage.
+NIST AI RMF, MITRE ATLAS, and OWASP each address a different part of the problem.
+NIST is an organizational governance process.
+MITRE ATLAS is a living knowledge base of adversary tactics and techniques against AI-enabled systems.
+OWASP is a vulnerability taxonomy across three separate publications for different layers of the AI stack.
+Using any one as your complete AI security program leaves specific, predictable gaps.

-This piece maps all three side by side: scope, audience, enforcement layer, and where each stops.
-It is a companion to What is AI security?, which maps the vendor and product landscape.
+This article maps all three: scope, audience, enforcement layer, and where each stops.
+It is a companion to What is AI security?, which covers the vendor and product landscape.
 The OWASP Agentic Top 10 is covered in depth in its own post: The OWASP Agentic Top 10, explained.

 AI RMF 1.0 was published in January 2023.
 It is voluntary, non-regulatory, and sector-agnostic.
-Its purpose is to give organizations a structured process for identifying, assessing, and managing AI risk — not a catalog of technical vulnerabilities or a list of controls to deploy.
+Its purpose is to give organizations a structured process for identifying, assessing, and managing AI risk, not to enumerate technical vulnerabilities or specify controls to deploy.

 The framework organizes AI risk management into four functions: